SrijanBadhya/Debsoc/Running the PES Debsoc.md

 One time a friend of mine wrote names in a notebook but left the notebook in class.
 We panicked for 2 days over it until he found his notebook in another classmate's bag.

+I also messed up the end of round 3 by adding the wrong people to Shenanigans and then kicking them out multiple times.
+System errors are real.
+Even if the database administrator has the co

 ---

 The basement seminar hall is difficult to find for first year students, especially since they expect it to be right under the ground floor seminar hall.
 Every year we have a dozen people calling us up or texting for help (even thought the seminar hall was the room with the most activity).
 Clear instructions with pictures can go a long way.
 What we did was tell people to come to the basement, and we picked them up from there.